North Stoke, St Mary's Church

 History, tourist information, and nearby accommodation

-More fine carvings can be found on the west wall, including a carved hand and a depiction of a sheep.
+More fine carvings can be found on the west wall, including an unusual carved hand supporting an arch and a depiction of a sheep.
+Look for some very good ledger stones set into the floor; these date from 1690-1820.
+There are also several late medieval choir benches.

 St Mary's is no longer used for regular worship and is in the care of the Churches Conservation Trust, who keep it open daily.